ckan/ideas/0000-template.md

 # Adoption strategy

-If we implement this proposal, how will existing Vue developers adopt it?
+If we implement this proposal, how will existing developers adopt it?
 Is this a breaking change?
 Can we write a codemod?
 Can we provide a runtime adapter library for the original API it replaces?
 How will this affect other projects in the CKAN ecosystem?

 # Unresolved questions